franfcwong/zos-smf-dashboard/README.md

   /*
   ```
 2. Generate JSON files in USS with my purpose-built C programs for each SMF type.

     2.1.
+Create 2 PDSE files, one for C file, one for C header files and both are of LRECL = 256, RECFM = FB.
+Then, upload the files to the corresponding PDSE files.

+    2.2.
 Compile and linkedit the programs and store the load modules in the load library.
     ```sh
     //*
     //*        Compile and Linkedit job for C program